BenIlies/CS394X/KGL-win/Mitigations/README.md

    </div>

    Ensure that the rule you created is enabled.
 This configuration will restrict every application from communicating with the server (IP: 10.10.1.231, Port: 9999) except for the trusted Open Vault executable.
 By implementing these measures, you enhance security by limiting direct connections and mitigating potential attacks.

+**Note:** These instructions focus on network-level security and firewall configuration.
+Techniques like ASLR and stack canaries are important for mitigating buffer overflow attacks but are beyond the scope of this guide.